opnsense/tools/README.md

     # make info

+Repositories that have signing keys can show the current fingerprint using:

+    # make fingerprint

 Last but not least, in case build variables needs to be inspected, they can be printed selectively using: